-11am: Via Dolorosa & Church of the Holy Sepulchre
+Via Dolorosa and Church of the Holy Sepulchre

-Drink a quick Arabic coffee in the souq and wander down the Via Dolorosa, the supposed route where Jesus walked with his cross to his crucifixion.
-Jerusalem Audio Walking Tours is a handy app that provides an audio tour of the route along with navigation to avoid getting lost.
-Wind up at the Church of the Holy Sepulchre, where Jesus is believed to have been crucified, and explore at your own pace, making sure to visit the Tomb of the Sepulchre where it is believed that Jesus was buried before his resurrection.
-A brief history of the Church is available here.
+Walk down Via Dolorosa, the route that Jesus walked with his cross to his crucifixion.
+Jerusalem Audio Walking Tours is a handy app that provides an audio tour of the path along with navigation.
+Stop at the Church of the Holy Sepulchre, where Jesus was crucified, and visit the Tomb of the Sepulchre, where historians say that Jesus was buried before his resurrection.

-Wander through the Arab souq perusing the eclectic selection of wares on sale, and exit through Damascus Gate.
-Head to the Museum on the Seam to catch a thought-provoking, contemporary art exhibition focusing on the socio-political situation of the city.
-If you still have the energy, head to The Garden Tomb, which claims to house Jesus’ very own tomb.
-Whether you believe the legend or not, the garden is a peaceful place to gather your thoughts.
-Afterwards, make your way to the American Colony Hotel and enjoy coffee or aperitif in the courtyard café or garden bar.
+Walk through the Arab souq and exit through the Damascus Gate.
+Head to the Museum on the Seam to catch a contemporary art exhibition.
+From there, visit The Garden Tomb, which houses Jesus’s tomb, and then make your way to The American Colony Hotel to enjoy coffee and an aperitif in the courtyard café or garden bar.

-Check the events on at Yabous Cultural Centre or Dar Issaf Nashashibi, or search gojerusalem.com for other cultural goings-on.
-If you are visiting during the summer, the Sacred Music Festival is not to be missed.
-Enjoy dinner at the Notre Dame Hotel, whose gorgeous terrace looks out over the Old City.
+Check the events taking place at the Yabous Cultural Centre or Dar Issaf Nashashibi, or search on GoJerusalem.com to discover more timely experiences.
+During the summer, the Sacred Music Festival is not to be missed.
+End the day at one of the restaurants in the Notre Dame of Jerusalem Center hotel, whose gorgeous terrace looks out over the Old City.

-Either walk (20–30mins uphill from Gethsemane), or take a taxi to the top of the Mount of Olives and walk down, exploring the sights in ascending order.
-Start with the Mosque & Chapel of the Ascension, where Jesus is believed to have ascended into heaven, then make your way down to the Church of the Pater Noster which houses beautiful courtyards decorated with the Lord’s Prayer in over 160 languages.
-Head down another level to the Russian Orthodox Church of Mary Magdalene and admire its gleaming golden domes and take in the view of the Old City and the Jewish cemetery below.
-Many Jews believe that on the Messiah’s return, God will begin to redeem the dead here at the Mount of Olives, and therefore over 150,000 Jews have chosen to be buried here for the best chances of salvation.
-Continue past the Tombs of the Prophets and down to the Church of All Nations located next to the Garden of Gethsemane, and admire the stunning golden mosaic work on its façade.
+Head down another level to the Russian Orthodox Church of Mary Magdalene.
+Admire its gleaming golden domes and take in the view of the Old City and the Jewish cemetery below.
+Many Jews believe that on the Messiah’s return, God will begin to redeem the dead at the Mount of Olives, and therefore, more than 150,000 Jews have chosen to be buried here for the best chances of salvation.
+Continue past the Tombs of the Prophets and down to the Church of All Nations, which lies next to the Garden of Gethsemane, and admire the stunning golden mosaics on its facade.

-Walk or take a taxi to the bustling Machane Yehuda market in West Jerusalem and enjoy a street food-style lunch from the vast variety of stalls, such as a huge flaky boureka stuffed with cheese, or grab an Iraqi sabich from Aricha Sabich, a famous Yemeni malawach sandwich from Jachnun Bar, or enjoy some Kurdish home cooking from Istabach and people-watch as the crowds rush by.
+Walk or take a taxi to the bustling Machane Yehuda Market in West Jerusalem and sample some of the street food from the variety of stalls.
+Enjoy a flaky boureka pastry stuffed with cheese and spinach, an Iraqi sabich (a pita sandwich filled with aubergine and boiled eggs) from Aricha Sabich, a Yemeni malawach sandwich (made with two fried pancakes) from Jachnun Bar, or some Kurdish home cooking from Ishtabach.

-Head out further west and either spend a long afternoon at the fascinating and informative Israel Museum, or the moving Yad Vashem Holocaust memorial.
-Be warned: both museums are vast and will take up the best part of the day.
-If you are more inclined to learn about Palestinian culture, head back east and spend the afternoon at the Palestinian Heritage Museum and, if you still have time, the nearby Rockefeller Archaeological Museum has beautifully tranquil exhibitions and gardens.
+Head out farther west and spend a long afternoon at the Israel Museum or the moving Yad Vashem Holocaust memorial.
+Be aware that both attractions are vast and will take up the best part of your day.
+If you would like to learn more about Palestinian culture, head back east and spend the afternoon at the Palestinian Heritage Museum.
+If you have time, visit the Rockefeller Archaeological Museum, which is nearby.

 Evening: Western Wall